venusaim23/Alan-Todo-Template/README.md

 <img src="./Images/fork.png" title="Fork" align="center" />

 ### Step 2: Clone your repository
 After forking the repository head over to your fork and clone the repository in your local system.
-There are two ways to clone your repository
+There are two ways to clone your repository.
+Copy the URL of your fork and:

 - Open Android Studio and click on `Get from VCS`.
 Type the URL that you copied and select the destination.
 Your project will be cloned and open in Android Studio.
 </br></br>(OR)</br></br>